 - AFRS will contact the applicant if and when the applicant is to commence the selection process.
 This contact can take up to six months, depending on the time of year and the recruiting needs for Paid On-Call firefighters.
 Please be assured that if you meet our minimum requirements, we will contact you at the appropriate time.

+Posting will remain open with no closing date but Applications will be reviewed every 6 months.
 The application process for the Abbotsford Fire Rescue Service has been broken down into the following stages:

-Stage 3 - Interview, Reference Checks
+Stage 3 - Physical Assessment

-Stage 4 - Physical Assessment
+Stage 4 - Criminal Record Check

-Stage 5 - Pre-training Online
+Stage 5 - Reference Check

-Stage 6 - Recruit Training
+Stage 6 - Recruit Training Start Mid February 2023

 - Apply Online